GoldenretriverYT/GOOMBAServer/README.md

   There are ways to automatically run your files through GOOMBAServer.
 These methods are discussed in detail in the documentation.

-  Documentation, such that it is, can be found in the doc directory.

 Troubleshooting
 ---------------